ErichSW/ErichSW/README.md

-Hi, I'm Erich.
+Hi, I'm Erich!

-* I mess around with code.
-That's why you're here.
-See below.
+* I knit for fun, and made a website from scratch to showcase it.
+See it here: https://erichmadeit.com/
-* I knit for fun.
-See it at https://erichmadeit.com/
+* I do QA for a fangame with friends for fun: https://discord.gg/mmx-corrupted-276041301965668352

 Bye!